 UI Setting Description Valid Range Default Value Status Enable or disable DHCP server functionality.
 Enabled / Disabled N/A Starting IP Address Specify the starting IP address of the DHCP IP pool.
 Valid IP address N/A Subnet Mask Specify the subnet mask for DHCP clients in the pool.
-Valid subnet mask N/A Ending IP Address Specify the ending IP address of the DHCP IP pool.
-Valid IP address N/A

-UI Setting Description Valid Range Default Value Default Gateway Specify the default gateway to use for DHCP clients in the pool.
-Valid IP address N/A Lease Time Specify the lease time to use for IP addresses assigned to DHCP clients in the pool.
-5 - 527039 minutes 1440 DNS Server 1 Specify the IP address to use for the first DNS server for DHCP clients in the pool.
+Valid subnet mask N/A ✓ Note When configuring the DHCP Server, ensure the subnet mask is correctly set and the starting IP address, ending IP addresses, and IP addresses of all devices in the pool fall within this range.
+Exclude the reserved $.0$ (network) and $.255$ (broadcast) addresses to avoid conflicts.
+Ending IP Address Specify the ending IP address of the DHCP IP pool.
+Valid IP address N/A Default Gateway Specify the default gateway to use for DHCP clients in the pool.
+Valid IP address N/A Lease Time Specify the lease time in minutes to use for IP addresses assigned to DHCP clients in the pool.
+5 to 527039 1440 DNS Server 1 Specify the IP address to use for the first DNS server for DHCP clients in the pool.
 Valid IP address N/A DNS Server 2 Specify the IP address to use for the second DNS server for DHCP clients in the pool.
 Valid IP address N/A NTP Server Specify the IP address to use for the NTP server for DHCP clients in the pool.
 Valid IP address N/A